 The southern coast of Portugal is known for its Mediterranean climate, beaches and golf courses.
 There are a lot of activities specially designed for keeping your kids happy which ensures you enjoy the holiday too!
 The golfing aspect has translated to mini-golf resorts themed around the ancient Roman ruins of nearby Vilamoura.
 Water parks are popular – the Aqualand has a wave pool, the giddying Kamikaze and Banzai slides and, of course, the new red, green and blue Hydra slides.
 The Algarve is the host of the world famous FIESA International Sand Sculpture Festival that runs from May to October.
 This is well worth a visit, the sculptures are always fantastic and will give your kids inspiration for when they’re on the beach.

 Brittany is a coastal region in the north-west of France whose climate is generally warmer than ours but not uncomfortably so.
-It is steeped in history and is intrinsically linked to our own mediaeval legends of King Arthur.
+It is steeped in history and is intrinsically linked to our own medieval legends of King Arthur.
 Interestingly Brittany can be translated as ‘Little Britain’.
 The expansive sandy beaches are great for sunbathing, sandcastle-building and being buried by your little darlings.
-The resorts of Saint Malo to La Baule are particularly child friendly; youngsters are made very welcome here.
+The resorts of Saint-Malo to La Baule are particularly child friendly; youngsters are made very welcome here.
 Just off the coast is Mont St Michel, a stunning walled monastery and the sister of St Michael’s Mount off the Cornish coast.
 To pique the curiosity of your kids, idly mention that the monastery was featured in the video game ‘Assassins Creed: Brotherhood’.

 Alnwick is a beautiful town on the northeast coast of England.
 There are plenty of activities for all the family including visiting Alnwick Castle that was featured as Hogwarts School of Witchcraft and Wizardry in the Harry Potter films.
 Go for hilarious broomstick training sessions in the very place where Harry first learned to fly.
 And it’s not just for kids; adults are invited to try their hand passing a flying test too!
 The castle also gained televisual fame for the final episode of Downton Abbey where it starred as Brancaster Castle and now runs an exhibition for the series.
 Alnwick Gardens is a modern garden location described as magical and unique.
 It features rope bridges, woodland trails and treasure hunts.